 8. Your commitment will decide your runway

-It’s not money that determines the survival but your presence.
-The core of every business are the founders behind it because even if you ran out of funding, business will still push through other means while keeping up with no cost.
+It's not money that determines the survival but your presence.
+The core of every business is the founders behind it because even if you run out of funding, the business will still push through other means while keeping up with no cost.
 Commitment, on the other hand, is the act of loyalty to push with all your efforts through thick and thin.
-No commitments essentially mean you’re done.
-It’s like when running out of gas and your only option is to push the car.
+No commitments essentially mean you're done.
+It's like when running out of gas and your only option is to push the car.
 If you have no gas yet you have the determination to exert effort, the car will move forward.

 When running a startup, be committed with all your heart.
 If you seem to give up along the way, ask yourself, why are you doing this in the first place?